eisfabian/PACEtomo/README.md

 | `tgtTrackMnt` | `False` | If `True`, the tracking tilt series will also be treated as a montage. |

+#### Multi-magnification acquisition (BIGSMALL):

+Since v1.9.3, PACEtomo supports multi-magnification cryo-ET, in which high-magnification (HM) and low-magnification (LM) tilt series are acquired interleaved from the same region of interest.
+This approach, called **BIGSMALL** (Broad Information Gathering Strategy by Multiscale Acquisition of lameLLa), was introduced by [Watson et al. (2026)](https://doi.org/10.64898/2026.04.21.719848) and enables simultaneous collection of large field-of-view, cellular-context tomograms and high-resolution, subtomogram averaging-compatible tilt series with minimal additional electron dose.

+The key concept is that each target in a PACEtomo acquisition group can be assigned to a different SerialEM **Low Dose area** (e.g. *Record* for HM targets, *Search* or *View* for LM targets).
+To assign a Low Dose area, add a `LDArea` entry to the target's block in the targets file (*rootname_tgts.txt*):

+    _tgt = 002
+    tsfile = position1_ts_002.mrc
+    viewfile = position1_tgt_002_view.mrc
+    LDArea = V
+    ...

+Possible values are `R` (Record), `V` (View) and `S` (Search).
+Targets without a `LDArea` entry are collected using the Record area as usual.

+Some considerations when using this feature:
+- Make sure all used Low Dose areas are configured with the desired magnification and defocus offset settings in SerialEM before running the acquisition.
+Defocus offsets set for the View and Search areas are automatically considered during focus prediction.
+- The initial target alignment for targets using the View area is done using their View image, while `previewAli` only applies to targets using the Record area.
+Alignments between images of different magnifications automatically use SerialEM's `AlignBetweenMags`.
+- The `LDArea` entry is not supported by the PACEtomo target selection GUI and has to be added to the targets file manually.
+Alternatively, the [SPACEtomo](https://github.com/eisfabian/SPACEtomo) target selection GUI lets you assign Low Dose areas to targets directly.

 #### Changing settings in targets file

 Any numerical or boolean setting in the script can be overwritten by settings in the target file (*rootname_tgts.txt*).
 This allows for varying settings during batch acquisition of several PACEtomo areas.
 To overwrite a numerical setting or a boolean setting add a line like ```_set varName = numericalValue``` or ```_bset varName = <1 or 0>```, respectively, at the beginning or end of the targets file.